 In Summer 2019, I defended my dissertation, Forgiveness in the Public Realm.
 To read the abstract, click here.
 I am presently working on a book manuscript which develops this work.

-The following papers are in progress, or under review:
+The following papers are a sample of work in progress, or under review:

 Paper about supererogatory forgiveness [TITLE REMOVED TO PROTECT BLIND REVIEW]